Systematic Review on Learning-based Spectral CT: Multi-Energy Image Reconstruction

 A simplified representation of this architecture is shown in Fig.~\ref{fig:unrolling}.

 At the time we are writing this paper, very few research addressed synergistic reconstruction using unrolling-based architectures.
-We can cite the recent work SOUL-Net by \citeauthor{chen2022soul}~\cite{chen2022soul} which proposes \ac{ADMM}-based an architecture to solve the joint problem~\eqref{eq:synergistic_recon} with the nuclear norm (for \ac{LR} penalty, cf.\@ Section~\ref{sec:syn_recon}) and \ac{TV}. \citeauthor{chen2022soul} modified the \ac{SVT} step for nuclear norm minimization (which is a step) by adding a ReLu function with trainable parameters, and replaced the \ac{TV} minimization with a \ac{CNN} combined with an attention-based network.
+We can cite the recent work SOUL-Net by \citeauthor{chen2022soul}~\cite{chen2022soul} which proposes an \ac{ADMM}-based architecture to solve the joint problem~\eqref{eq:synergistic_recon} with the nuclear norm (for \ac{LR} penalty, cf.\@ Section~\ref{sec:syn_recon}) and \ac{TV}. \citeauthor{chen2022soul} modified the singular value thresholding step for nuclear norm minimization by adding a ReLu function with trainable parameters, and replaced the \ac{TV} minimization with a \ac{CNN} combined with an attention-based network.
 They showed that their method outperforms ``conventional'' \ac{LR} + sparse decomposition methods.

 Unrolling techniques have shown great promise as a flexible and powerful tool for single-channel image reconstruction.
-Although these techniques have been applied successfully to a variety of imaging modalities, their application to multichannel synergistic reconstruction in spectral \ac{CT} remains relatively limited and challenging, due to the high-dimensional nature of the data and the need for accurate modeling of the spectral correlation.
+Although these techniques have been applied successfully to a variety of imaging modalities, their application to multichannel synergistic reconstruction in spectral \ac{CT} remains relatively limited and challenging, due to the high-dimensional nature of the data and the need for accurate modeling of the spectral correlations.
 However, unrolling techniques have been proposed for projection-based and one-step material decomposition, see Section~\ref{sec:mat_decomp}.